Board of Trustees

 Freeman attended Heathwood from the age of four until his graduation in 1997.
 He then matriculated to Davidson College, earning a BA in History in 2001.
 While at Davidson, Freeman was a three-year starter linebacker on the football team, and a member of the winningest team in school history.
 He then returned to Columbia and attended the University of South Carolina School of Law.
 Upon his graduation from law school in 2004, he joined Belser and Belser, the family law firm.
 Freeman and his father are now the fourth generation of Belsers to practice law together in Columbia.

 Freeman is civically active and has served in leadership positions for the ETV Endowment of South Carolina, the Midlands Chapter of the National Football Foundation, the Young Contemporaries of the Columbia Museum of Art, the Columbia Kiwanis Club, the Columbia Area Davidson College Alumni Association, and Trinity Cathedral.

 Freeman and his wife Maryanne have three sons, Hill (class of 2027), Heyward (class of 2028) and John (class of 2032), and are active in the Heathwood community.

 - Peyton Bryant '06

-Peyton and his wife, Lyndey, an attorney at Adam & Reese Law Firm, have a one year old daughter, Ellery.
+Peyton and his wife, Lyndey, an attorney at Adam & Reese Law Firm, have two young daughters.

 - Rion Cobb